OrensteinLab/DeepUTR/README.md

 # DeepUTR
-A new version (a full functioned and full decomentated version) will be uploaded soon.
+A new version (a full functioned and full decomentated version) will be uploaded.

 # Usage
 ```